rbt-cms/xperience-community-multichoice-form-control/README.md

 - Usable in Content Types and Reusable Fields
 - Simple setup and configuration via the Admin UI
 - Extensible and reusable across projects

-# Description
-A custom multi-choice form control for Xperience by Kentico, enabling editors to allow multiple selections for Content Type fields and reusable form fields.

 ## Requirements